0:00

 Madeline designed Authors Equity to avoid the endless wait for an advance to “earn out” and the opaque royalty statements that follow.
 Instead of locking authors into a system where the publisher is trying to recoup a big upfront payment, they split profits transparently after subtracting direct costs.
 The majority of those profits go to the author (distributed monthly).

-This creates an incentive structure where both parties are equally invested in the book’s success.
+This incentive structure ensures that both parties are equally invested in the book’s success.
 And because there’s no complicated royalty math, conversations can focus on creative strategy rather than accounting battles.

 3. Control can—and should—extend to design